 Costa Rica is the third largest country in Central America.
 This is a region known for having great weather all year long.
 In the case of Costa Rica, it has become a fantastic place to visit for all of those who enjoy nature, adventure, gorgeous beaches, and wildlife encounters.
 This is definitely an amazing option for anyone looking to get away to a place where it is always either summer or spring.

-The only time when weather might be an issue is during the worse months of the rainy season and even then you still get half of the day of sunshine.
+The only time when the weather might be an issue is during the worse months of the rainy season and even then you still get half of the day of sunshine.

-The Weather in Costa Rica Weather During the Month of April:
+The Weather in Costa Rica During April

-April Average Temperatures in the Main Regions:
+April Average Temperatures in the Main Regions

 - San Jose:

 Highs of 87ºF